norm/equip/documentation/kitfile.markdown

     Add an entry to the crontab, creating one if necessary.
 The arguments are described in more detail in the manual: run `man 5 crontab`.

+* remind _TEXT_

+    Adds text to be output at the end of the run, rather than showing it immediately.
+Useful for showing manual actions needed (eg. allowing an application to use Accessibility features) without them being buried among the entire output of a run.